15 glorious pieces of classical music for summertime

 Let these brilliant summer melodies take you on a musical journey from the fervent height of summer, to the tranquil sunset at day’s end.

-And for a continuous playlist of summery music, press play now on Classic FM Summer on Global Player, the official Classic FM app.
+And for a continuous playlist of summery music, press play now on Classic FM Summertime on Global Player.

 Whisk yourself away to Venice and a summer spent under the Italian sun, with this virtuosic Baroque concerto.
 Just watch out for its passionate thunderstorms...

 This fantastically energetic work is a frantic, joyous dance – impossibly catchy in its rhythms, a new classical favourite of the last ten years or so and an immediate reminder of the euphoria of summer.

 Delius – On Hearing the First Cuckoo in Spring

 Based on a melody from an old Norwegian folk song ‘In Ola Valley’, this beautiful tone poem is among English composer Delius’ most beloved pieces.
 Listen out as instruments of the orchestra imitate the natural sounds of the cuckoo – from the strings to the woodwind.

 Here’s a delightful ditty for solo piano, written by 19th-century Venezuelan concert pianist and composer Teresa Carreño for her daughter, Teresita.
 At her concerts, Carreño often played this charming piece as an encore.

 Gershwin – Summertime

 It started as an opera aria from Porgy and Bess, and then became a reggae hit, and finally a jazz staple.
 Gershwin’s sultry writing with a hint of melancholy has lent itself to every genre imaginable, making ‘Summertime’ the most covered song in the world.